robohydra/robohydra/docs/head/tutorial/advanced/index.md

 requests, or whatever else you might need.

-In this example, we're simply going to strip the `.vXXX` part of the filenames inside `assets`, where `XXX` are numbers.
-To do so, simply add a new head at the top and tweak the `documentRoot` in the second
+In this example, we're simply going to strip the `.vXXX` part of the filenames inside `/static/img/`, where `XXX` are numbers.
+To do so, simply add a new head at the top and tweak the `documentRoot` in the second head:
-head:

 {% highlight javascript %}
 var RoboHydraHeadFilesystem = require("robohydra").heads.RoboHydraHeadFilesystem,